 NHL Hockey: Monday, February 8, 2021 at 7:00 pm (Scotiabank Arena)

 The Line: Toronto Maple Leafs -200 / Vancouver Canucks +180 --- Over/Under: 6.5 Click to Get Latest Betting Odds

-TV: CBC, SN, City, TVAS, NHLN Stream live sports and exclusive originals on ESPN+.
+TV: TVAS, SNO, SNP Stream live sports and exclusive originals on ESPN+.
 Sign up now!

-The Toronto Maple Leafs and the Vancouver Canucks meet in NHL action from Scotiabank Arena on Saturday night.
+The Vancouver Canucks and the Toronto Maple Leafs meet in NHL action from Scotiabank Arena on Monday night.